-Please see Russ Michaud, Sr. Director of Special Education (rmichaud@alphaps.org) for a copy of your procedural safeguards.
+Please see [INSERT LOCATION - e.g., website link, the main office, the Director of Special Education] for a copy of your procedural safeguards.

 Parent/Guardian Concerns and Complaints

 The School shall comply with Board adopted complaint policies and SELPA Procedural Safeguards with regard to parent/guardian complaints.
 Alpha recognizes that it is responsible for responding to parent/guardian concerns or complaints related to special education services.
 The School's designated representative shall investigate as necessary, respond to, and address the parent/guardian concern or complaint.